timacdonald/log-fake/readme.md

 - Don't support named parameters
 - The "stack:" prefix has been removed and now uses the channel name or the default value. channels are now comma seperated

+- a stack never has "currentContext" as it is reset each time it is resolved from the manager.